pablomayobre/material-love/README.md

 It is **NOT** a UI library nor is it intended to be, if you want you can use it with any other GUI library like [Thranduil][3], [DOMinatrix][4], [Quickie][5] or, with some serious effort, [Love Frames][6].

-> **Note:** that none of them are really supported by this library.
+> **Note:** None of them are really supported by this library.
 And as such it is not guaranteed to work.

 ***